AntonSteshenko/rublev/README.md

 # rublev
 This is my first project with Django/Python.
-It is a small CMS for russians PAYDAYLOAN sites.
+It is a small CMS for russian PAYDAYLOAN sites.